On the module categories of generalized preprojective algebras of Dynkin type

 In search of its generalization to symmetrizable Kac-Moody algebras, Geiss-Leclerc-Schr\"oer \cite{MR3660306} has introduced a class of $1$-Iwanaga-Gorenstein algebras attached to a generalized Cartan matrix (GCM) and its symmetrizer.
 It has also introduced generalized preprojective algebras associated to the $1$-Iwanaga-Gorenstein algebra and has developed a class of modules, that is, locally free modules.
 These algebras and its locally free module categories share many features with the classical study of preprojective algebras with symmetric GCMs replaced by symmetrizable ones.
 Recently, Fu-Geng \cite{Fu2018} has described some properties of the two-sided ideals $I_w$ ($w \in W$) of generalized preprojective algebras.
 The goal of this paper is to develop the relationship between tilting theory of generalized preprojective algebras and locally free modules following the work of Fu-Geng \cite{Fu2018}.

 Let $C$ be a symmetrizable GCM and let $D$ be a symmetrizer of $C$.
 We denote a generalized preprojective algebra associated with $C$ and $D$ by $\Pi=\fgpre{C}{D}$.
-Let $W$ be the Weyl group of Kac-Moody Lie algebra associated with $C$. \begin{theorem*}[A] ($\doteq$ Theorem \ref{I_w-locallyfree}) For each $w\in W$, the two sided ideal $I_w$ of $\fgpre{C}{D}$ is locally free.
-In particular, any basic support $\tau$-tilting $\Pi$-modules are locally free. \end{theorem*} \begin{theorem*}[B] ($\doteq$ Corollary \ref{Pitorstorf}) We have the following two bijections.
+Let $W$ be the Weyl group of Kac-Moody Lie algebra associated with $C$. \begin{theorem}[$\doteq$ Theorem \ref{I_w-locallyfree}] Let $C$ be a symmetrizable GCM of Dynkin type and let $D$ be any symmetrizer of $C$.
+For each $w\in W$, the two sided ideal $I_w$ of $\fgpre{C}{D}$ is locally free.
+In particular, any basic support $\tau$-tilting $\Pi$-modules are locally free. \end{theorem} \begin{theorem}[$\doteq$ Theorem \ref{dualityofI}, Corollary \ref{Pitorstorf}] Let $C$ be a symmetrizable GCM of Dynkin type and let $D$ be any symmetrizer of $C$.
+We have the following two bijections.

-Here, $\tors{\Pi}$ (resp. $\torf{\Pi}$) is the set of torsion classes (resp. torsion-free classes). \end{theorem*} This paper is organized as follows.
+Here, $\stmtilt{\Pi}$ (resp. $\torf{\Pi}$) is the set of isoclasses of basic support $\tau^-$-tilting modules in the sense of Adachi-Iyama-Reiten \cite{MR3187626} (resp. the set of torsion-free classes). \end{theorem} This paper is organized as follows.
 In section \ref{Prelimi}, we first review the definition of algebras $\fgpre{C}{D}$ by Geiss-Leclerc-Schr\"oer \cite{MR3660306} and some basic properties.
 Then, we review its $\tau$-tilting theory and the work of Fu-Geng \cite{Fu2018}.
-In section \ref{we}, we prove Theorem(A) and (B).
+In section \ref{we}, we prove Theorem \ref{main:1} and \ref{main:2}.